Diverse metropolis: Ways to contribute

 - A combination of the options listed above.

-You can make your contribution on or off the project site (within a radius of 2 km from the project limits and for a slightly higher contribution).
-For downtown projects (Area 1), contributions must be made in the same area.
+A contribution can be provided on or off the project site (within a radius of 2 km from the project limits and for a slightly higher contribution).
+For projects located in the downtown core (Area 1), contributions must be made within the same area.

-It is in the form of the construction of dwellings (see the definition in article 1 of the by-law).
-The number of dwellings to build varies according to the total number of dwellings included in the project.
+This component requires the construction of family dwellings (please consult the definition of “logement familial” in article 1 of the by-law).
+The number of family dwellings to build varies according to the total number of dwellings included in the project.

-The dwellings may be built and incorporated directly into the project or into another project requiring family housing.
-In such as case, they must be located less than 2 km from the project subject to the agreement.
+Family dwellings may be incorporated directly into the project or into another project requiring family housing.
+In the latter case, the other project must be located less than 2 km from the project subject to the agreement.

-For projects located downtown (Area 1), construction must take place within the same area.
-No contribution to the family component is required for projects located in an area that is exempt (Appendix C).
+For projects located in the downtown core (Area 1), off-site family units must be built within the same area.
+No family housing contribution is required for projects located in exempted areas (Appendix C).

 Online service